 Image: Wish You Were Here 1.
 Le Cake Walk: Rob This England Heather Agyepong

-A Picture of Health is a group exhibition of contemporary women photographers from The Hyman Collection who have responded to subjects of health and wellbeing.
-Featuring autobiographical perspectives to social commentaries on the wider society, A Picture of Health is a timely exhibition as those throughout the world are united by the effects of the current global pandemic.
+A Picture of Health is a group exhibition of eleven contemporary women photographers from The Hyman Collection who have responded to subjects of health and wellbeing.
+Featuring autobiographical perspectives to social commentaries on wider society, the exhibition touches upon a variety of timely subjects, as those throughout the world are united by the effects of the current global pandemic.

-Running alongside A Picture of Health will be an Artists’ film programme, ‘Look at this skin… it keeps changing’, documenting a range of experiences of wellness, recovery, and ageing by artists including Anna Fox, Helen Petts, Vicky Smith and Bristol based mental health charity, Many Minds.
+Alongside A Picture of Health is ‘Look at this skin… it keeps changing’, an Artists’ film programme documenting a range of experiences of wellness, recovery, and ageing by artists including Anna Fox, Helen Petts, Vicky Smith and Bristol based mental health charity, Many Minds.

 We would like visitors to be aware that the artworks in A Picture of Health address some important issues surrounding mental health and wellbeing including: